b-louis/cosecam/msfstools/msfs_recorder_howto.md

 5. Select your plane (**the cruising speed is different from one another**)

 6. Launch your flight, at the end of the loading, the game doesn't start directly it's paused.
-Press 'Resume??'
-   **The plane is on your control at the beginning, you have to set AI pilot first**
+Press **'Pause'** **The plane is on your control at the beginning, you have to set AI pilot first**

 7. Menus are hidden unless you move your mouse, press **'Pause'** button.